flameshot-org/flameshot-org.github.io/content/docs/installation/installation-osx.md

 - [MacPorts](https://ports.macports.org/port/flameshot/summary): `sudo port selfupdate && sudo port install flameshot`
 - [Homebrew](https://formulae.brew.sh/cask/flameshot): `brew install --cask flameshot`
     > Note that because of macOS security features, you may not be able to open flameshot when installed using brew.
-If you see the message “flameshot” cannot be opened because the developer cannot be verified. you will need to follow the steps below:
+If you see the message `“flameshot” cannot be opened because the developer cannot be verified.` you will need to follow the steps below:
     >
     > 1. Go to the Applications folder (Finder > Go > Applications, or Shift+Command+A)
-    > 2. Right-Click on "flameshot.app" and choose "Open" from the context menu
+    > 2. Right-Click on `flameshot.app` and choose `Open` from the context menu
-    > 3. In the dialog click "Open"
+    > 3. In the dialog click `Open`
     >
     > After following all those steps above, flameshot will open without problems in your Mac.
 - Download DMG file: